Where We Have Come From

 After a short period they established in ‘The Cloisters’, a building that Bishop Hale had adapted for the specific purpose.
 It attracted a number of boarders and day boys who later became notable citizens.
 The State’s first Premier, John Forrest, was an early pupil, as was his brother Alexander, a Lord Mayor of Perth.
 Attorney-General, Stephen Henry Parker attended, along with many members of prominent early settler families, such as the Burges brothers from York.
 The very first enrolled student, Laurence Eliot, son of the Bunbury government administrator, arrived at the School after a three day and two night ride through the bush, accompanied by Bishop Hale.

 The school struggled to survive.
 Eventually Bishop Hale despairingly relinquished proprietorship in 1864.
 A Committee of Management took control "to render the School a permanent institution of the Colony" but finally it was forced to close at the beginning of 1872.

-Several weeks later Colonel ‘Paddy’ Haynes, to that point an assistant master, advertised a resumption of the Collegiate School as a private venture and it managed to stay in operation.
+Colonel ‘Paddy’ Haynes, to that point an assistant master, advertised a resumption of the Collegiate School as a private venture and it managed to reopen.
 Then, after the passing of the Legislative Council High School Act in 1876, Haynes was encouraged to walk his 14 boys across St Georges Terrace to join the new High School when it first opened at the beginning of 1878.
 Haynes was appointed second master under the Headmastership of the Reverend John Garret Bussell.